English

 Before children can write, they must firstly develop fine motor skills and good hand-eye coordination to hold and control mark-making tools.
 Over time, these movements will be refined and these marks will eventually have meaning which leads to recognisable letters and words.
 We use the Little Wandle scheme to assist with correct letter formation at this stage.

-Twinkl Cursive is our preferred handwriting style and begins with children revisiting the correct letter formations in Year 1 before being taught how to join from Year 2.
-Regular handwriting sessions continue throughout Lower Key Stage 2, and beyond for those children who need further support with joining.
+Twinkl Cursive is our preferred handwriting style and begins with children revisiting the correct letter formations in Year 1, which are taught in 'families', before being taught how to join from Year 2.
+Regular handwriting sessions continue throughout Lower Key Stage 2, and beyond for those children who need further support to develop automaticity.

 To develop a mastery approach to writing, we have implemented the Pathways to Write scheme of work in Key Stage 2 which also develops pupils’ vocabulary and reading skills through the use of high-quality, engaging texts.
 Throughout each unit, the children practise and master a variety of writing skills, applying the language, grammar and punctuation they have been taught to different text types.